Sign up to receive our blogs directly to your inbox

 The Bible tells us that we can have an appetite for almost anything, and when we cater to those sinful appetites and impulses, we displease God (Romans 8:8).

-Prior to this day, weeks before, there was a particular prayer that I asked God and that was to show me areas in my life that Satan can use against me, and this is what he was doing.
+Prior to this day, actually weeks before, there was a particular prayer that I asked God and that was to show me areas in my life that Satan can use against me, and this is what he was doing.
 It made me realize how needed God is in our life's.

 Another Scripture was Genesis 2:17 and the phrase that stood out was “…in the day that you eat you shall surely die.”
 The Scripture doesn’t mean physical death.
 When this commandment was given to Adam and he disobeyed, he died spiritually.
 Spiritual death causes separation between us and God (Ephesians 4:18).